flagsoft/pdfbooklet/README.md

 - clang: error: SDK does not contain 'libarclite' at the path '/Applications/Xcode.app/Contents/Developer/Toolchains/XcodeDefault.xctoolchain/usr/lib/arc/libarclite_macosx.a'; try increasing the minimum deployment target then: increasing the minimum deployment target

 Soltion:
-- increasing the minimum deployment target within Xcode
+- increasing the minimum deployment target within Xcode.
+Select your project in the file list on the left (pdfbooklet), select TARGET pdfbooklet, Minimum Deployment 11.5 (or whatever).

 ## Installation steps: